LiquidSmokeX64/coffee/README.md

 -----------------------------------

-CoffeeLinux is a distro designed with gaming in mind.

-However.. due to this lofty goal it excells in other areas quite nicely.
-The performance difference is noticable.
+CoffeeLinux is a Linux distribution optimized for gaming, yet its performance extends to other areas as well, offering a noticeable improvement across the board.

-Based on Arch, CoffeeLinux aims to provide a smooth setup from start to finish so you can get right to it.
+Built on Arch Linux, CoffeeLinux is designed to provide a streamlined, hassle-free installation process.
+From start to finish, the setup is simple, enabling users to begin their experience quickly and efficiently.

-The Installer is a pure shell installation.
-No need for a fancy GUI just to install an OS honestly.
-  Just a few simple choices and you're ready to go.
+The installer is a lightweight, shell-based setup.
+We believe in a straightforward approach, foregoing unnecessary graphical interfaces in favor of a direct, efficient installation process.
+With just a few easy selections, you’ll be up and running in no time.

-With 3 Standard Desktop Environment choices, it's easy to find the one that suits you best.
+CoffeeLinux offers three standard desktop environment choices, ensuring you can find the one that best suits your needs.

-CoffeeLinux is unique to other distros because its installer is a hand crafted mod for archiso (releng profile) that uses a single script to install the OS for you based on your choices.

-There is almost no copying packages and such from the installation medium.
+What sets CoffeeLinux apart from other distributions is its custom-crafted installer, a modified version of the Arch ISO (releng profile).
+This installer uses a single script to perform the entire installation based on your preferences, significantly reducing the need for copying packages from the installation medium.
+The installation process mirrors a manual Arch Linux setup, ensuring greater flexibility and control.

-Everything is downloaded and installed live for your installation as if you were installing Arch Linux manually (because you are).

-Don't like updating the hard way?
-I hear you.. we can do it better.

-CoffeeLinux Self-Updating Service is made just for you.
-No more waiting for updates, with this service you just reboot (twice sometimes).
-Seriously that's it.
-It takes care of all the maintenence for you in the background.
-You do nothing but have an active internet connection.

-This is Arch but better.
-Enjoy it with us.
+Concerned about managing updates?
+We’ve got you covered.
+The CoffeeLinux Self-Updating Service is designed to simplify maintenance.
+Once activated, the service takes care of everything in the background with minimal user intervention—just reboot (sometimes twice), and your system will stay up to date.

+CoffeeLinux delivers the power of Arch with added ease and convenience.
+Join us and experience it for yourself.

 ----------------------------------

-Features:

-CoffeeLinux Manager app to do many common tasks.
+**Features of CoffeeLinux:**

+- **CoffeeLinux Manager**: A comprehensive application designed to simplify common tasks, including:
-1. System and Distro specific updates.
+   1. System and distribution-specific updates.
-2. Application Management (Add/Remove apps)
+   2. Application management (install and remove software).
-3. System Info (fastfetch)
+   3. System information (via fastfetch).
-4. Coffee Iso Maker (for making CoffeeLinux Isos easily)
-5. Pacman Switcher (for switching to/from Beta system update channels)
+   4. **Coffee ISO Maker**: Easily create custom CoffeeLinux ISOs.
+   5. **Pacman Switcher**: Switch between stable and beta system update channels.
-6. Steam Library Fixer (for fixing steam library links on secondary NTFS drives)
+   6. **Steam Library Fixer**: Resolve Steam library links on secondary NTFS drives.

-Custom made self updating service: Stay up to date with no user interaction.
-Runs on boot by default.
+- **Custom Self-Updating Service**: Stay up to date effortlessly.
+The service runs automatically on boot and requires no user interaction.

-A hand picked set of QoL packages and dependencies for a large number of apps and services.
+- **Quality of Life Packages**: A curated selection of essential packages and dependencies, designed to optimize the experience across a wide range of applications and services.

+- **Desktop Environments**:
-Yaru (Ubuntu) styled Gnome DE, with dynamic buffering mutter.
+   - **Yaru (Ubuntu) styled GNOME**: Featuring dynamic buffering with Mutter for enhanced performance.

-Mint styled Cinnamon DE with ALL mint backgrounds available.

-Stable or Testing Repo installation option for the brave.
+   - **Mint-styled Cinnamon DE**: Includes all available Mint backgrounds for a polished look.

+- **Repository Installation Options**: Choose between stable or testing repository channels, catering to users who prefer stability or those who seek cutting-edge updates.

-Web Browser Choices: Chrome, Firefox, and MS Edge
+- **Web Browser Choices**: Options include Chrome, Firefox, and Microsoft Edge for your browsing needs.

-App Choices: Snap Store, Steam, Java, Discord, Github Desktop, Epic Games Launcher, Lutris, and LibreOffice.

-Bootloader Choices: Grub UEFI, and Grub BIOS
+- **Application Selection**: Easily install key applications such as:
+   - Snap Store
+   - Steam
+   - Java
+   - Discord
+   - GitHub Desktop
+   - Epic Games Launcher
+   - Lutris
+   - LibreOffice

+- **Bootloader Options**: Supports both **Grub UEFI** and **Grub BIOS** for flexible boot management.

-Simply download from the Releases page and use Etcher to write the iso to usb.
-Use like any other ArchIso.
+To get started, simply download the ISO from the *Releases* page, use Etcher to write it to a USB drive, and proceed as you would with any other Arch ISO installation.

 ------------------------------------